Et al. is an abbreviation for a Latin phrase that means and others.

 - The period comes after the al because it’s an abbreviation of alia.

-What Does Et Al. Mean?
+What Does Et Al. Stand for?

-How Do You Use Et Al.?
+How do you Use Et Al.?

 Et Al. Meets the APA